nadeem-1/Phone-Book-Web-App/README.md

 ## About
-It is basically a simple Node Express Web Application using MySQL as its Database.
+It is basically a Phone Book Web Application using Node Express and MySQL as its Database.

 ## Install All the Dependencies
 ```